birc-ctib/command-line-python/README.md

 print(sep.join(args), end=end)
 ```

 The `echo` command can take both flags in one with `-ns`, but our code cannot.
-That require a bit more spohistication in parsing, and I won't bother with it here.
+That require a bit more spohistication in parsing, and we won't bother with it here.
 In any case, there are great modules for handing this and in practise you are better off using those.
 We will see my favorite in a few weeks.

 ## ed